Man Utd need 'open heart operation' - Rangnick

 Rangnick is set to move into a consultancy role at United when Ten Hag takes charge.

-Rangnick took interim charge in November after Ole Gunnar Solskjaer was sacked, but two wins in their past seven league fixtures have left United sixth in the Premier League - three points behind fourth-placed Arsenal having played one game more.
+The German took interim charge in November after Ole Gunnar Solskjaer was sacked, but two wins in their past seven league fixtures have left United sixth in the Premier League - three points behind fourth-placed Arsenal having played one game more.

 On Tuesday United were thrashed 4-0 by rivals Liverpool, who won 5-0 at Old Trafford earlier this season.